INSTRUCTORS & STAFF FOR BUCKEYE DULCIMER FESTIVAL 'APRIL, 2025

 SHARI WOLF, BAND IT!
 INSTRUCTOR

-For many years, Shari created, taught, led, and facilitated the Band workshop here at Buckeye.
+For many years, Shari created, taught, led, and facilitated the Band It! workshop here at Buckeye.
 It's the type of workshop that draws on a lifetime of music experience to bring out the best in all players.
 Shari has been involved in teaching music workshops on guitar and mountain dulcimer, developing workshop schedules, cr

 BUCKEYE DULCIMER FESTIVAL STAFF